-Robert Schwentke is a new director on the scene.
-With this new film Flightplan, he takes on a suspenseful ride through one woman’s desire to find the truth when every parent’s nightmare comes true.
+Robert Schwentke directed the film Flightplan, which takes the viewer on a suspenseful ride through one woman’s desire to find the truth when every parent’s nightmare comes true.

 Kyle Pratt (played brilliantly by Jodi Foster) is a widowed mother of a six year old daughter who is moving back to America after her husband died in Germany where she worked as an airline engineer.
 As she and her daughter board the plane ahead of everyone else, they both fall asleep.
 When Mrs. Pratt awakens, every parent’s worst nightmare has come true.
 Her daughter has gone missing.
 To make matters worse, no one seems to remember her daughter and the captain approaches her with evidence that her died along with her husband.
 Mrs. Pratt goes on a desperate search for her daughter as the crew and fellow passengers refuse to help her, believing her to be delusional.

 This is a thriller that keeps you on the edge of your seat the whole ride.
 It is filled with twists and turns at just the right moment.
 It takes from Alfred Hitchcock in that suspense is used to scare instead of blood and gore.
 The cast makes it work with the cast starring Sean Bean, Peter Sarsgaard, Erika Christensen, Kate Beahan, Greta Scacchi, and others.

 It is an enjoyable film that especially highlights Jodi Foster’s talent.
 Though it does not show any love for the airline industry, that did not bother me.
 We all know what kind of experience that is.

 FAVORITE QUOTE: Look, I know you’re here just to keep me calm, but the problem is not that I’m anxious, the problem is that my daughter is missing and no one can tell me where she is!

 Watch the movie trailer below: